ahdis/ch-elm/input/pagecontent/usecase.md

 Mrs Hanna Felber, born on 17.10.1985, resident in 4552 Derendingen, consults her family doctor Dr Peter Hauser at his practice in Solothurn on 29.7.2023.
 Mrs Felber complains of burning when urinating and vaginal discharge.
 As a urinary tract infection is suspected, a urethral sample is taken using a sterile procedure and sent to the laboratory.
 Chlamydia trachomatis (LOINC 6349-5) is detected by culture on 4 August 2023.
 The laboratory reports the positive [**reportable laboratory result**](Bundle-2Doc-ChlamydiaTrachomatis.html) to the Federal Office of Public Health, stating the sample material used (SNOMED CT 119393003).

-### Scenario 2 - Reporting channel for confirmation tests
+### Scenario 2 - Reporting pathway for confirmation tests

-This reporting channel applies to pathogens such as [Salmonella spp.](#salmonella-spp), [Neisseria meningitidis](#neisseria-meningitidis) and others.
+This reporting pathway applies to pathogens such as [Salmonella spp.](#salmonella-spp), [Neisseria meningitidis](#neisseria-meningitidis) and others.

-{% include img.html img="scenario2.png" caption="Fig. 2: Reporting path for confirmation tests" width="60%" %}
+{% include img.html img="scenario2.png" caption="Fig. 2: Reporting pathway for confirmation tests" width="60%" %}

+Secondary Laboratories reporting to the FOPH shall include the ordering id of the Primary Laboratory in their report.”

 #### Salmonella spp.